-If you’re looking for things to do in Cape Tribulation and haven’t yet seen the Great Barrier Reef, then definitely tick this one off the bucket list!
+If you're still looking for the top things to do in Cape Tribulation and haven't yet seen the Great Barrier Reef, then definitely tick this one off the bucket list!

-RELATED POST: Best Great Barrier Reef Tour From Cairns (REVIEW)
+Related:Review: Best Great Barrier Reef Tour From Cairns

 7. Discover Myall Beach

 Myall Beach is one of the most well-known and pristine beaches in Cape Tribulation.
 This is the beach where you'll see the actual cape from, which is at its northern end.